bananabrewery/TiltSense/docs/en/index.md

 The firmware, web interface, 3D-printed enclosure, and configuration tools are all fully open source.
 This ensures accessibility for makers, brewers, and developers — without license fees or vendor lock-in.

+---

+## Next Steps

+### TiltSense Max

+We're adding support for a new device based on the same ESP32-S3 architecture, but equipped with a much larger display and double the screen resolution.
+Once ESPHome adds chart support for LVGL, this screen will offer a wide range of options — including visualizing gravity and temperature readings during fermentation, directly on the TiltSense device.

+### ESPHome Improvements

+We're implementing enhancements made possible by ESPHome, such as:

+- Improved web interface
+- Better touch responsiveness
+- Optimized code performance

+### New TiltSense Satellites: Pressure Sensor and Valve

+Two new modules are already developed and currently being tested in real-world scenarios.
+Full documentation and open-source details will be shared soon.

+- **Pressure Sensor:** Monitors fermentation pressure in real time and allows you to set a target value.
+The pressure valve will automatically accumulate or release pressure based on this setting.
+- **Pressure Valve:** A simple actuator that opens or closes to release excess pressure from the fermentation vessel when needed.